j4ndrw/BCUCSH-DeTraC/README.md

 #### <b>Feature extraction process</b>

-After training is done, the feature extractor will use the same images from the initial dataset and it will predict 4096x4096 features from them (inference is done without last layer of classification).
+After training is done, the feature extractor will use the same images from the initial dataset and it will predict ```Nx4096``` features from them (inference is done without last layer of classification), where ```N = Number of images in a folder```.

 Sample output:
 ```